-As at December 31, 2021, the total fair value of the FX Swaps was US\$2 million and was recorded as an asset in "Other assets, net - non-current".
+As at December 31, 2022, the fair value of the Non-Hedging Swap was US\$1 million recorded as an asset in "Other assets, net - current" whilst the fair value of the Hedging Swap was US\$3 million recorded as a liability in "Trade and other payables - non-current" (2021: The total fair value of the FX Swaps was US\$2 million and was recorded as an asset in "Other assets, net - non-current").
 The fair value of the FX Swaps was estimated using Level 2 inputs from recently reported market transactions of foreign currency exchange rates.
-As at December 31, 2021, for the Hedging Swap, a total of US\$4 million were recognized as hedge reserve in the consolidated balance sheet relating to the changes in fair value of the derivative and foreign currency gains/losses incurred from the remeasurement of the portion of the Senior Notes being hedged during the year.
-For the Non-Hedging Swap the changes in fair value of the derivative of US\$1 million were recorded in other income in the consolidated income statement.
+As of December 31, 2022, for the Hedging Swap, US\$2 million was recognized as other comprehensive income in the consolidated balance sheet relating to the changes in fair value of the derivative and foreign currency gains/losses incurred from the remeasurement of the portion of the Senior Notes being hedged during the year (2021: US\$4 million).
+For the Non-Hedging Swap, the changes in fair value of the derivative of US\$1 million were recorded as other losses in the consolidated income statement (2021: US\$1 million as other gains).